JayBuckley7/D-D-Companion-Tool/README.md

 This was a project my friends and I made in c$ to track dnd muliple dnd characters and dice rolls

-it had a couple different UIs so it could stand wide or tall depending on idk what you wanted I guess, it never quite made it out of beta but it was a lot of fun to develop
+it had a couple of different UIs so it could stand wide or tall depending on idk what you wanted I guess, it never quite made it out of beta but it was a lot of fun to develop

 # GhDiceRoller